deman-maker/blueberry-browser-FUN/README.md

 Workspaces are visual contexts for switching between different projects or modes.
 *   **Tools**: `createWorkspace`, `switchWorkspace`, `moveTabsToWorkspace`.
 *   **Structure**: Each workspace maintains its own list of tabs and folders, but can share Containers (e.g., use your "Work Container" inside your "Project A Workspace").

+Feel free to ask any questions or reach out if you have any suggestions or feedback! 🚀